kapenike/ddImages/README.md

 > [!IMPORTANT]
 > The primary directory **ddImages** cannot be renamed. ddImages does not use Apache and therefore has no hierarchical method to manage data paths.
 The directory named ddImages is used for relative pathing.
+> -
+> When the application is chosen to run on external IPv4, all incoming requests will be subject to whitelisted IP address checks.
+This list can be modified from the local machine application `file > Whitelisted IP Addresses`

 ## Windows Download
 - Download and extract from: [https://firststepdesign.co/file/ddImages.zip](https://firststepdesign.co/file/ddImages.zip) (35.9 MB)
 - Launch `LaunchFSDddImages.bat`

 *The windows download includes an example project by default.
 Check it out to learn how the application works!*

 ## Linux / MacOS install
 *The base code does not include an example project by default, download and import it from: [https://firststepdesign.co/file/Example.fsdi](https://firststepdesign.co/file/Example.fsdi) (220.3 KB)*